Language barrier cost me at Levante - Nantes' Simon | Goal.com

 “But here in France, I understand their language and most of my teammates speak English as well.
 That makes me very free and I am also able to understand whatever my coaches say.”

-The ex-Trencin man scored nine goals and contributed eight assists in 30 appearances across all competitions - a feat which earned him the Canaries’ Player of the Season prize.
+The ex-Trencin man scored nine goals and contributed eight assists in 30 appearances across all competitions for his new side - a feat which earned him the Canaries’ Player of the Season prize.

 “I decided to remain with Nantes because the love for me here is more than what is obtainable in Spain,” he continued.